-Port Description DSL A DSL port to connect the router to the telephone line.
-LAN 1-4 4 Ethernet ports to connect Ethernet devices.
-One port can be used to connect to a private Ethernet line.
-WPS A button to set up a secure wireless connection (the WPS function).
-To use the WPS function: with the device turned on, push the button and immediately release it.
+Port Description RESET A button to restore the factory default settings.
+To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.
+WPS/WLAN A button to set up a wireless connection (the WPS function) and enable/disable the wireless network.
+To use the WPS function: with the device turned on, press the button and immediately release it.
 The WPS LED should start blinking.
-WIRELESS ON/OFF A button to enable/disable the router's wireless network.
+To disable the router's wireless network: with the device turned on, press the button, hold for 7 seconds, and release.
+The WLAN LED should turn off.
 ON/OFF A button to turn the router on/off.
-12VDC IN Power connector.
+POWER Power connector.